-2023 arrives in a few short days, and San Francisco will welcome the new year with its annual New Year’s Eve fireworks show on the waterfront.
-After last year’s fireworks show was canceled, many locals and tourists are awaiting this year’s show with bated breath — but the city officially announced the show’s return recently.
-Here’s what to know ahead of this year’s rendition, plus some alternative plans in case we get rained out.
+2024 will be here before we know it, and San Francisco will welcome the new year with its annual New Year’s Eve fireworks show on the waterfront.
+Here’s what to know ahead of this year’s rendition, plus some alternative plans to ring in New Year’s Eve in San Francisco.

 Where to watch SF’s NYE fireworks

-San Francisco’s NYE fireworks show will start at the stroke of midnight on December 31st and usually lasts about 15-20 minutes.
+Although the city has not released official details just yet, we have an idea of what to expect based on past years.
+Each year San Francisco’s NYE fireworks show starts at the stroke of midnight on the night of December 31st and usually lasts about 15-20 minutes.
 The fireworks are launched from a boat floating between the Ferry Building and the Bay Bridge.

 As such, the best (and most crowded) fireworks viewing spots tend to be along the waterfront between the Ferry Building and the Bay Bridge, but you can still catch them from many overlooks in the city with a clear view to the Ferry Building.
 Some popular ones include Rincon Park, Telegraph Hill, and Corona Heights Park.

 For those of us seeking a more unique fireworks viewing experience, there are several boat cruises that take guests out on the water for a front-row seat.
 Look into the Speakeasy NYE Cruise, Red & White Fleet, Luxe Fireworks Dinner Cruise, and the Under the Fireworks Cruise.